gravitational/teleport/docs/4.4/preview/teleport-application-access.md

   auth_token: "4c7e15"
   # This is the location of the Teleport Auth Server or Public Proxy
   auth_servers:
-    - teleport.asteroid.earth:3080
+    - teleport.example.com:3080
 auth_service:
   enabled: no
 proxy_service:
   enabled: no
 ssh_service:
    enabled: no
-# The app_service is new
+# The app_service is new service.
+Used to access web applications.
 app_service:
    enabled: yes
    apps:
-   - name: "jwt"
+   - name: "internal-dashboard"
      # URI and Port of Application.
-If Teleport is installed
+If Teleport is installed on the host
+     # this could be a loopback address
      uri: "http://10.0.1.27:8000"
      # This version requires a public_addr for all Apps, these
      #  applications should have a certificate and DNS setup
-     public_addr: "jwt.asteroid.earth"
+     public_addr: "internal-dashboard.acme.com"
      # Optional Labels
      labels:
-        name: "jwt"
+        name: "acme-dashboard"
      # Optional Dynamic Labels
      commands:
      - name: "os"